 Tight integration with Thomson Reuters products.
 This includes Westlaw, Westlaw Form Builder, Practical Law, and Drafting Assistant, although each is sold separately.

 Searchability.
-All documents and other information you upload into Firm Central are indexed to make search quick, easy, and pretty comprehensive.
+All documents and other information a firm uploads into the platform are indexed to make search quick, easy, and pretty comprehensive.

 Deadline Assistant.
-Firm Central’s Deadline Assistant tool helps you manage court deadlines and syncs them with your Outlook calendar.
-You’ll even receive email alerts when important court dates have been changed.
-Only available to Premier plan subscribers.
+Firm Central’s Deadline Assistant tool helps law offices manage court deadlines and syncs them with their Outlook calendar.
+Firms willl even receive email alerts when important court dates have been changed.
+However, this is only available to Premier plan subscribers.

 Secure client portal.
-You and your clients can send and receive messages files, and tasks securely.
+Firms and their clients can send and receive messages, files, and tasks securely.

 Who Firm Central is For

 Firm Central is really just meant for existing Westlaw customers.
 If an office doesn’t use Westlaw or other Thomson Reuters products, it’s hard to recommend Firm Central.